JGerdes/StoppelMap/readme.md

 ./gradlew runPreparation
 ```

-which will process the GeoJSON file in `preparation/src/main/resources/map`, copy it to the assets folder of the app, create a database file and fill it with data for events, busschedules and information about the stalls read from the GeoJSON file.
+which processes the GeoJSON file in `preparation/src/main/resources/map`, copies it to the assets folder of the app, creates a database file and fills it with data for events, busschedules and information about the stalls read from the GeoJSON file.
 This is done to keep the data in a handy format which can also be managed in git.

 After the preparation, a debug version of the app can be build and installed on a connected device or emulator by running